 This quirky, upbeat comedy-drama looked at teen life through the eyes of 15-year-old Eve (Fleur Saville).
 Something of an amateur teen anthropologist, Eve questions everything in her world, musing on life to the camera and in voiceover.
 The series' fresh, self-aware style appealed directly to media-savvy teenagers.
 The TV3 series launched Saville's TV career, fostered young directing and producing talent, won many awards (including Best Drama Series at the 2002 NZ TV Awards) and sold to over 40 territories, screening in the US on Nickelodeon.

-The basic format of Blind Date involves putting a series of questions to three potential dates who cannot be seen.
-First in the driver's seat is Natalie, a “part-time actress and model who would love to meet somebody fast and exciting” — though not too fast.
+The basic format of Blind Date involves putting a series of questions to three potential dates who can't be seen.
+First in the driver's seat is Natalie, a “part-time actress and model who would love to meet somebody fast and exciting” — although not too fast.
 Her choices are a “Greenpeace supporter”, an accounts clerk, and a welder who likes to work out.
-Watch out for Suzanne Paul as one of the show's later suitors, who gets laughs for stating the romantic importance of a well-built wallet.
-Also two contestants provide a post-mortem on their blind date.
+Watch out for Suzanne Paul as one of the show's later suitors, who gets laughs for making clear the romantic impact of a well-built wallet.
+Two contestants also provide a post-mortem on their blind date.

 Clash of the Codes was a made-for-TV series that pitted teams representing various sports against each other in a series of devised physical challenges.
 In this final episode from the first series, rowing and canoeing are the frontrunners, with plenty of Olympic podium experience on both teams (Ian Ferguson, Eric Verdonk and Chris White, plus world champ sculler Phillipa Baker).
 They tackle a steep bush rescue and the army confidence course at Whangaparaoa Peninsula.
 A young Marc Ellis (rugby) gets early practice playing the larrikin onscreen.